 For this example, assume the name of the remote system is SYSTEM2.
-It also has only the first RSU that was shipped with the z/VM product installed and there is no ESM running on this system.
+It also has only the first preventive service envelope that was shipped with the z/VM product installed and there is no ESM running on this system.
 The IP address for this system is 123.45.67.87.
 In this case, you would enter the following command:

-SERVMGR SYSTEM ADD 730 SYSTEM2 RSU1 NONESM HOSTNAME 123.45.67.87 COMMTYPE FTP
+SERVMGR SYSTEM ADD 740 SYSTEM2 LVL1 NONESM HOSTNAME 123.45.67.87 COMMTYPE FTP

 Our system status table will now contain two entries, one for SYSTEM1 and one for SYSTEM2.
-Because RSU PTFs that identify RSU service levels are not real PTFs, these systems will have been added to the z/VM CSM system status table with a pending service level.
+Because preventive service PTFs that identify preventive service levels are not real PTFs, these systems will have been added to the z/VM CSM system status table with a pending service level.
 To change the pending level to the current level, we must now send the service level to the systems and then put it into production.